 Mrs. Doubtfire (1993)

 Robin Williams stole our hearts in this one.
-Introduce him to your children with this heartwarming family drama about coping with divorce and changing family structures.
-It represents these complex topics with warmth, humor, and a nice balance between optimism and realism.
+Introduce the late comedian to your children with this heartwarming family drama about coping with divorce and changing family structures.
+Mrs. Doubtfire tackles these complex topics with warmth, humor, and a nice balance between optimism and realism.

 Hidden Figures (2016)

-This film is about black women who made history at NASA, and it's based on a true story, which makes it all the more inspiring.
-There's romance, career inspiration, history lessons, and friendship, all in one fascinating, well-acted movie.
+Hidden Figures is about black women who made history at NASA, and it's based on a true story, which makes it all the more inspiring.
+There's romance, career inspiration, history lessons, and friendship, all in one fascinating performance.

 Remember the Titans (2000)

-Remember the Titans is an amazing movie that tells the story of integration by spotlighting a high school football team.
-It dives into the broader issues of race and class, while also emphasizing the personal relationships and dynamics at play in the newly integrated team.
+Remember the Titans is an inspiring movie that tells the story of integration through the lens of a high school football team.
+It dives into broader issues of race and class, while also emphasizing personal relationships and dynamics at play within the newly integrated team.